 Translation/Edition: Article offering a translation or an edition (transcription) of an unpublished primary source for the communities of practitioners.
 N.B.
 Scientific (critical) edition of sources are to be published on the scholarly volume as Fundamental Research Paper.

-APD receive proposal all year through the dedicated form (see: website).
-Manuscripts submitted before December, 1st are published in May for both volumes.
-All forms, guidelines and detailed information are to be found on our website http://actaperiodica.org .
+Calendar and submission APD welcome proposal all year through.
+Manuscripts submitted before December 1st are published in May; manuscripts submitted before June 1st are published in November.
+All forms, guidelines and detailed information are to be found on our website actaperiodicaduellatorum.com.